SiliconLabs/wisun-br-linux/README.md

 Note, that If you use `sudo` to launch `wsbrd` as root user, it will use the `system` instance.

-You can enforce the session used with environment variable `DBUS_STARTER_BUS_TYPE=system` or `DBUS_STARTER_BUS_TYPE=user`.
+You can enforce the session used with an environment variable `DBUS_STARTER_BUS_TYPE=system` or `DBUS_STARTER_BUS_TYPE=user`.
 If you use `sudo`, you have to define this variable inside the `sudo` environment: